jank324/lynx/docs/coordinate_system.md

 The coordinates are identical as the ones used in OCELOT.

-Note that in OCELOT the energy has the unit of GeV, while in Cheetah the energy is in eV.
+Note that in OCELOT the energy has the unit of GeV, while in Lynx the energy is in eV.

 ### Bmad